 As a sucker for coconut and chili kicks Bicol express is my personal favourite of my top 10 Filipino food.
 This fiery stew dish originates from the Bicol region of the Philippines famous for a chili fetish.
 Rumour is Bicol Express is named after the train which runs between Bicol and Manila.
 Pork slices are fried with garlic, chili, ginger and shrimp paste before boiled to tender in coconut milk.
 Addictive.

-I can’t remember last ordering a beef dish in Thailand.
+I can’t remember last ordering a beef dish in Thailand or at Thai Street Food.
 My local roadside restaurants don’t even sell beef.
-As a big beef eater a lack of delicious beef dishes in Southeast Asia has me hankering for this delicious Philippine beef steak dish.
+As a big beef eater, a lack of delicious beef dishes in Southeast Asia has me hankering for this delicious Philippine beef steak dish.
 Bistek Tagalog is a simple dish familiar to the west.
-Strips of beef sirloin are marinated in soy, garlic and pepper before pan frying.
+Strips of beef sirloin are marinated in soy, garlic and pepper before pan-frying.
 Result a delicious and saucy steak dish.
 An added squeeze of kalamansi (lime) for a mild citrus kick Bistek Tagaog comes topped with soft fried onions and is often served sizzling on a sizzler dish.

-As an advocate for the ethical Nose-to-Tail Cooking trend I have given pork sisig an honourable mention in my top 5 Filipino Food.
+As an advocate for the ethical Nose-to-Tail Cooking trends, I have given pork sisig an honourable mention in my top 5 Filipino Food.
 It is the perfect example of how Nose-to-Tail can be successful.
-For those new to the trend Nose-to-Tail is cooking without waste.
+For those new to Nose-to-Tail it is more or less cooking without waste.
 Eating parts of animals which are normally binned.
 The delicious pork sisig uses pig head, ears, snout and sometimes brain.
 Marinated in vinegar and soy sauce before seasoned with spices.
 Fried with sauteed onions and served sizzling.
-With origins in Pampanga sisig is now one of the Philippine’s most common snacks.
-Often accompanied by beer.
+With origins in Pampanga sisig is now one of the Philippines’ most common snacks.
+Often accompanied by Filipino beers.

 Flavours of Asia in a hearty and filling vegetable soup.
 Sinigang is easily on par with the Pho of Vietnam and Tom Yum of Thailand.
 Sinigang is a sour tamarind soup best made with chunky veg including onion, daikon (radish), okra and water spinach.
 Proper comfort food.
 While authentic sinigang is tamarind based lazy cooking can use an alternative sour base of guava, calamansi (lime) or sour stock cubes.
 Above is sinigang na manok (chicken sinigang) but the local favourite is Sinigang na baboy (pork sinigang).